 In a contract of sale, unless the circumstances of the contract are such as to show a different intention, there is —

-(i) an implied condition on the part of the seller that in the case of a sale he has a right to sell the goods, and that in the case of an agreement to sell he will have a right to sell the goods at the time when the property is to pass;
+(a) an implied condition on the part of the seller that in the case of a sale he has a right to sell the goods, and that in the case of an agreement to sell he will have a right to sell the goods at the time when the property is to pass;

-(ii) an implied warranty that the buyer shall have and enjoy quiet possession of the goods;
+(b) an implied warranty that the buyer shall have and enjoy quiet possession of the goods;

-(iii) an implied warranty that the goods shall be free from any charged or encumbrance in favour of any third party, not declared or known to the buyer before or at the time when the contract is made.
+(c) an implied warranty that the goods shall be free from any charged or encumbrance in favour of any third party, not declared or known to the buyer before or at the time when the contract is made.

+[Section 12 amended: No. 19 of 2010 s.
+51.]

 13. Sale by description

 Where there is a contract for the sale of goods by description, there is an implied condition that the goods shall correspond with the description; and if the sale be by sample, as well as by description, it is not sufficient that the bulk of the goods corresponds with the sample if the goods do not also correspond with the description.